Overview

 - Trigger functions via Kafka for event-driven functions and to integrate with your existing systems

-- Trigger functions from AWS SQS to integrate with events from AWS.
+- Trigger functions from AWS SQS to integrate with events from AWS services via a managed queue.

 Workload tuning¶